Pakistan Calls For Upholding Countries Sovereignty As UNSC Debates Russias Violation Of Poland’s Airspace - UrduPoint

 Pakistan Calls For Upholding Countries' Sovereignty As UNSC Debates Russia's Violation Of Poland’s Airspace

-"We firmly believe that only a sincere and meaningful dialogue which addresses security concerns of all sides; is anchored in the principles of UN Charter and international law; and respects the relevant multilateral agreements can help secure peace, which is both just and enduring," Ambassador Usman Jadoon, permanent representative of Pakistan to the UN, told an emergency session on the 15-member Council
+"We firmly believe that only a sincere and meaningful dialogue which addresses security concerns of all sides; is anchored in the principles of UN Charter and international law; and respects the relevant multilateral agreements can help secure peace, which is both just and enduring," Ambassador Usman Jadoon, deputy permanent representative of Pakistan to the UN, told an emergency session of the 15-member Council.

 Speaking in a debate on Poland's request, he said Pakistan is an ardent proponent and adherent of the UN Charter and the principles contained therein.